SpencerEssenpreis/sqlWriter/README.md

 Currently this package is in an early state and is intended primarily for use within the context of my workplace, but it available here for all to use.

+I'm relatively new to R, so I'm sure there are plenty of ways I can improve this package.
 Any and all feedback is welcome!